EmmaW74/100-days-of-code/log.md

 # 100 Days Of Code - Log

-Day 25: 20 May 2021
+Day 26: 21 May 2021

-Today's progress: Merged new iterator into snakes game and added range based for loops.
+Today's progress: Started on adding new option to snakes game to choose if snake crashes on edge of screen or wraps around - updated the functions, next need to add the option to the welcome screen.

-Thoughts: Pleased I've got that to work.
-Next add border collision option and make game over graphics better.
+Thoughts: Getting there :-)

 ----------------------------------------------------